-A sunstroke can become a life-threatening situation.
+Sunstroke can become a life-threatening situation very quickly.
 It is therefore vital to ensure adequate sun protection for the head and neck.
 A helmet generally provides protection when climbing, so sunstroke is relatively rare during the climb itself.
-However, care is required on long approaches or descents in the full heat of the sun.
+However, care is required on long approaches or descents which can expose climbers to the full heat of the sun.

 Typical symptoms for sunstroke include a hot head, bright red face, headaches, dizziness, possibly uncomfortable muscle spasms in the neck, nausea, vomiting and even loss of consciousness.

 The ill person will benefit from rest, shade and a chance to cool off.
 Do not simply pour water over the head; instead you should place a cool glove (e.g. filled with water) or similar cold compress on the back of the neck.